WPJohnny-plugins/wp-featherlight-disabled/readme.txt

 = What filters are available? =

-Plugin has no GUI options.
+The plugin has no GUI options.
 Some handy filters are available to modify default behavior.
 All images using default WordPress captions will also include a caption when the image is lightboxed.
 To disable this behavior, filter `wp_featherlight_captions` to false.

 == Screenshots ==